 This medicine is not recommended to be taken during labour.
 Morphine given to the mother during labour may cause breathing problems and signs of withdrawal in the newborn.

 Tell your doctor if you are breastfeeding or planning to breastfeed.
-Morphine can pass into the breastmilk and can affect the baby.
-Your doctor can discuss with you the risks and benefits involved.
+Morphine can pass into the breast milk and can affect the baby.
+Your doctor can discuss with you the risks involved.

 If you have not told your doctor about any of the above, tell them before you start taking SEVREDOL tablets.

 Taking other medicines

 Tell your doctor if you are taking any other medicines or dietary supplements, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and SEVREDOL tablets may interfere with each other.
+Some medicines, alcohol and SEVREDOL tablets may interfere with each other.
 These include:

 - medicines to treat depression, psychiatric or mental disorders

 - medicines to treat depression belonging to a group called 'monoamine oxidase inhibitors' must be stopped 14 days before SEVREDOL tablets are taken

 - medicines to put you to sleep during an operation or procedure